yairsz/emerge-hackathon/README.md

 - **Team member names**
 - **Team member e-mail addresses**
 - **Team member Twitter URLs** (or URLs for other Internet profiles)

+See the [example project README](example-project-readme.md) to get an idea of what it should look like.